11 Romantic Things to Do in Point Pleasant NJ Off Season

 Two seals frolic in a deep tank with a small “faux beach” enclosure up top.
 And four large tropical parrots preen and snuggle each other behind glass.

 The Penguin Habitat, featuring a North Pole diorama, allows you to watch the antics of these tuxedo’d fellows from just inches away.
-I could have stayed for hours just watching them. $15 adults, $9 kids. open daily year round 10am-10pm in summer, 10-5pm off season.
+I could have stayed for hours just watching them.
+Check website for dates and hours open, and ticket fees.

 GAZE: The Jetty